Bay State Remodeling

 • —Communication preferences and points of contact

-Internally, this closes our Design & Planning Completion Gate — all Client Selections made, the design approved, Construction Documents finalized, and permits ready for submission.
-Nothing moves forward until we are certain.
+Following the Design & Planning Summary Meeting, our team performs the Design & Planning Completion Gate — a thorough internal check to confirm everything is in place: all Client Selections made, design approved, Construction Documents finalized, and permits submitted.
+Nothing moves forward until we are certain everything is ready.

 Chapter 11Design & Planning → Procurement